hemantTech123/BikeCaseStudy/Git/README.md

 ## Key Insights

-- **Season**: Strongly correlates with bike bookings, with peak bookings in specific seasons.
 - **Weather Situation**: Weather conditions, especially clear weather, lead to higher bookings.
 - **Temperature**: Higher temperatures tend to have higher bike-sharing demand.
-- **Weekdays & Working Day**: Demand is generally higher on working days and during the weekdays.
+- **Year**: Demand is generally higher on working days and during the weekdays.